isaziconsulting/XRayFrontSideDetection/index.md

 ## Comparison to related work

-Previous work on front vs. side x-ray detection by [Rajkomar et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5267603/) used pretrained models to achive near perfect accuracy.
+Previous work on front vs. side x-ray detection by [Rajkomar et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5267603/) used pretrained models to achieve near perfect accuracy.
 Our work is therefore comparable to previous work but is much simpler.
 Our model uses a total of 6 layers and a total of around 650 k parameters compared to previous work using Googlenet which uses 22 layers and a total of 6.7 M parameters.
-Agni is therefore both more memory and computationally efficient previous approaches.
+Agni is therefore both more memory and computationally efficient than previous approaches.

 # Code